Heavy rain disrupts rail traffic on Ballia-Chhapra section | Devdiscourse

-Train services on the Ballia-Chhapra section of the North Eastern Railway (NER) was disrupted due to heavy rain on Sunday.
-"Owing to heavy rain at around 4.15 am, we got information about deposition of mud on the tracks on the Chhapra-Ballia section.
+Train services on the Ballia-Chhapra section of the North Eastern Railway (NER) were disrupted due to heavy rain on Sunday even as efforts are on to resume normal operations by late-night, officials said.
+"Owing to heavy rain at around 4.15 am, we got information about the deposition of mud on the tracks on the Chhapra-Ballia section.
 This has disrupted rail traffic on the route," Public Relations Officer, NER, Mahesh Gupta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)